CQCL/hugr/specification/schema/serialization.md

 The highest performing target is [bincode](https://github.com/bincode-org/bincode), but it does not seem to be widely used and has poor python support.
-Another notable mention is [CBOR](https://cbor.io/), ~~which is used for sending execution outputs over the wire by the hardware team~~ (they went with Protobuf instead).
-It is however not very well performing on the benchmarks.
+Another notable mention is [CBOR](https://cbor.io/), it is however not very well performing on the benchmarks.

 If we take a good balance between performance and language compatibility MessagePack (or [msgpack](https://msgpack.org/) ) appears to be a very